evilwindowdog/itunesfs/README.md

     * the **keywords.txt**, that is a comma separated list of the keywords.
 The spaces around each keyword, will be erased.
 Also a warning will be produced when they exceed the App Store 100 character limit.
     * a **screenshot** folder.
 It can contain ipad, iphone_3.5in or iphone_4in subfolders.
 Each device subfolder can have one or more screenshot files.
 The order that they will be used is alphabetical.

 The "en-US" locale must always contain the following files: **config-local.yaml**, **description.txt**, **keywords.txt**.
-Even though screenshots are optional, itmsp will faild to produce the .itmsp without them.
+Even though screenshots are optional, itmsp will fail to produce the .itmsp without them.

 For the other locales, these files are **optional**.
 If a file is not found, the corresponding "en-US" file will be used instead.